mrnorman/ponni/README.md

                                          layer10 , layer11 , layer12 , layer13 , layer14 ,
                                          layer15 , layer16 , layer17 );

+    model.validate()       // Ensure inputs and outputs all match up & layer weights
+                           //   are allocated.
     model.print()          // Prints basic information about each layer to stdout model.print_verbose(); // Prints detailed information about each layer to stdout